Logical Link Control (LLC) Protocol Data Unit

 Logical Link Control (LLC) is a sublayer that generally provides the logic for the data link as it controls the synchronization, multiplexing, flow control, and even error-checking functions of DLL (Data Link Layer).
-DLL is provided into two sublayers i.e. LLC sublayer and MAC (Medium Access Control) sublayer.
+DLL is divided into two sublayers i.e. LLC sublayer and MAC (Medium Access Control) sublayer.

 The basic model of LLC protocols is modeled after the HDLC (High-Level Data Link Control).
 These protocols are unacknowledged connectionless service, Connection-oriented service, and acknowledged connectionless service.
 All of these protocols use the same PDU (Protocol Data Unit) format as shown –